NourMarzouka/Basic_R_training/README.md

 shinyApp(ui = ui, server = server)
 ```

-For other examples, visit: https://shiny.posit.co/
+For more Shiny examples, visit: https://shiny.posit.co/

 ---

-## 8. Exercises for Self-Practice
+## 9. Exercises for Self-Practice

 Test your knowledge and skills!